About the Fund

 All members of the faculty and professional staff at MSU-Bozeman are eligible to submit proposals to the Fund.
 Applicants must anticipate remaining at MSU in a faculty or professional staff position for the duration of the project submitted.

 The Fund will provide up to $3,000 for each project supported.
 However, applicants requesting amounts under $1,700 will be given preferential consideration in order to support the largest possible number of applicants.
 For this reason, only very strong proposals should be submitted requesting more than $1,700.
 Awards not used within one year will be recycled back into the Faculty Fund for redistribution.

-To be eligible for funding, the applicant must demonstrate cost-sharing commitments from the applicant's college, academic department, or other source at least equal to the amount requested.
+To be eligible for funding, the applicant is encouraged to demonstrate cost-sharing commitments from the applicant's college, academic department, or other source at least equal to the amount requested.
 Confirmation from the applicant's college or department should be submitted along with the application.
 Applicants may use grants and other non-MSU funds as cost-sharing with appropriate documentation.
 Personal resources may also be used but are a less desirable source of cost-sharing.
 A departmental letter of support must also accompany a proposal using personal or non-departmental resources as cost-sharing.

 The Fund will provide support for all activities related to projects meeting the requirements specified.
 Applications will not be considered for the purpose of attending international conferences or meetings unless such activities can take place as part of the activities an applicant wishes to undertake, so long as they are not the primary purpose of the proposal.
 In addition, the Fund will not normally provide funds to meet the cost of individuals other than MSU faculty and professional staff, even if they are involved in an approved project of an eligible MSU applicant.